 - → Help local community connect

-- → Address societal issues through entrepreneurial action
+- $\rightarrow$ Address societal issues through entrepreneurial action

 - → Share workspace (cost benefit)

-- → Good business model (making €)
+- → Good business model (making $\in$ )

 - → Inspiring place

 - → Transactional opportunities

-- → Address societal issues through entrepreneurial action

-- → Knowledge, ideas and products sharing
+- $\rightarrow$ Knowledge, ideas and products sharing

 - → Networking

-- → Collaboration
+- $\rightarrow$ Collaboration

-- → New partnerships
+- $\rightarrow$ New partnerships

-Connected to your purpose, you can address the member selection, deciding if having it or not: can everyone become member?
+Connected to your purpose, you can address the member selection, deciding whether they have it or not: can everyone become member?
 Selection for age?
-Selection for Interest?
+Selection for interest?
 In the project partners' experience, there is not a selection process to become a member except for in ImpactHub Amsterdam, where the newcomers' business needs to address at least one of the Sustainable Development Goals (https://sustainabledevelopment.un.org/?menu=1300).

-Once a person become a member, there can be a Community Relation Managing process as HUB385's experience shows: the Community Manager is the one who shows the space to the eventual user and give all the needed info; if the person chooses to be part of it, the CM send him/her welcome mail with all the details related to the coworking; the CM is also sitting with the members in the coworking space to be as much accessible to them for any help.
+Once a person become a member, there can be a Community Relation Managing process as HUB385's experience shows: the Community Manager is the one who shows the space to the potential user and gives all the needed info; if the person chooses to be part of it, the CM send him/her a welcome mail with all the details related to the coworking; the CM also sits with the members in the coworking space to be as accessible as possible to them for any help.